ConservationMetrics/gc-shared-nuxt-resources/README.md

 For development purposes, utilize a symlink to this module in a Nuxt application to use your local code in runtime:

-1. Generate type stubs by running `npm run dev:prepare`
+1. Generate type stubs by running `pnpm run dev:prepare`
-2. In your Nuxt application, run `npm link ../gc-shared-components` (assuming your module and Nuxt application are in the same root directory, if not adapt the path)
+2. In your Nuxt application, run `pnpm link ../gc-shared-components` (assuming your module and Nuxt application are in the same root directory, if not adapt the path)

 ## Contribution